Toggle: English / Spanish

 Ribcage pain includes any pain or discomfort in the area of the ribs.

 Pain - ribcage

 With a broken rib, the pain is worse when bending and twisting the body.
-Such movement does not cause the pain in those who have pleurisy (swelling of the lining of the lungs) or muscle spasms.
+This movement does not cause the pain in someone who has pleurisy (swelling of the lining of the lungs) or muscle spasms.

 - Bruised, cracked, or fractured rib

 - Inflammation of cartilage near the breastbone (costochondritis)

 - Pleurisy (the pain is worse when breathing deeply)

 Rest and not moving the area (immobilization) are the best cures for a ribcage fracture.

 Follow your health care provider's instructions for treating the cause of ribcage pain.